vaishnav-kundappil/weather_forecast-Python/README.md

 # weather_forecast-Python
-Its a simple Python program to  find the weather forecast
+Its a simple Python program to  predict the weather forecast